Wild Waters

 A three-week journey into relationship with your local waters, exploring connection, ceremony and guardianship in your own watershed

-Held around World Water Day in March, this three week journey is an invitation back into connection and sacred reciprocity with our local waterways.
+This three week journey is an invitation back into connection and sacred reciprocity with our local waterways.

 In ancient Britain and Ireland, rivers and waterways were sacred places.
 They were thresholds between this world and the otherworld.
 We see this in their names, in their stories, and in the practices that grew up around them.
 Once, we regarded our waterways with such reverence that we offered them our most prized possessions as gifts.
 Weapons, jewellery, crafted objects, offerings made in recognition that these waters were alive, powerful, and worthy of honour.